KatLantyss/Acer-Swift-IceLake-Hackintosh-OpenCore/README.md

 > We accept no liability for any loss or damage howsoever changing BIOS with this guidance and cause damage on your device.
 Please be careful and Please be careful and make sure you know what you are doing.

-- Due to some BIOS options are hidden in **InsydeH2O**, we can use several tools to help us matching [**Intel BIOS Settings | OpenCore Install Guide**](https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/icelake.html#intel-bios-settings), here are the steps below.
+- Due to some BIOS setting options are hidden by **Acer**, we can use several tools to help us matching [**Intel BIOS Settings | OpenCore Install Guide**](https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/icelake.html#intel-bios-settings), here are the steps below.

 ***
 **Info**